0xAX/asm/content/asm_6.md

         call _dot_product
 ```

-Before the calculation of the dot product of two vectors we must be sure that both vectors have the same number of components.
-The number of components of the first vector we stored in the `r14` register and the number of components of the second vector we stored in the `r15` register.
-Let's' compare them and if they are not equal, let's print error and exit.
-The error printing and the exit from the program should be already familiar to you:
+Before calculating the dot product of two vectors, we must be sure that both vectors have the same number of components.
+The number of components of the first vector is stored in the `r14` register, and the number of components of the second vector is stored in the `r15` register.
+Let’s check if these values are equal; if not, we will print an error message and exit the program.
+The error-printing and program exit process should already be familiar to you:

 ```assembly
 ;; Print an error and exit.